 We are excited to announce the addition of Dr. Kelly MacArthur to the United Skin Specialists team!

-Dr. MacArthur is now seeing patients at our Laser & Dermatology Surgery Center, Chesterfield, MO and Skin Care Center of Southern Illinois in Mount Vernon locations.
-She will also be seeing patients at our Glen Carbon, IL clinic when it opens in January.
+Dr. MacArthur is now seeing patients at our Skin Care Center of Southern Illinois Glen Carbon location.

 Dr. MacArthur is an Ivy League fellowship-trained Mohs micrographic surgeon.
 She specializes in skin cancer surgery with reconstruction and procedural dermatology.
 A St. Louis native, she received her undergraduate degree from Washington University in St. Louis where she was a two-time NCAA All-American in swimming.
 She earned her MD degree from the University of Missouri-Columbia.
 A recipient of a year-long NIH T32 oncology research fellowship, she investigated circulating tumor cells, developing and validating a novel protocol to detect them in patients.
 Dr. MacArthur piloted three prospective clinical studies with her work culminating in multiple national presentations and first-authored publications in top oncology journals, including Cancer Research and Cancer.